 However, be sure to read our article on the differences between natural and lab-grown diamonds.

-Obviously, the French Halo setting by Ritani on the right is a very popular setting.
+Obviously, the French Halo setting by Ritani shown here is a very popular setting.
 After all, women love this ring style because the halo setting makes the center stone look bigger.

 As a matter of fact, you can find pictures of it all over Instagram.
 Be sure to tag us @NiceIceDiamonds when you post pictures of your Radiant Cut Diamond ring!